Peer Support Program

 Jenny Tauber, RN, MHA

-Jenny Tauber, RN, MHA, is the Integrated Emotional Support Coordinator at UNC.
+Jenny Tauber, RN, MHA, is the System-Wide Well-Being Program Coordinator for UNC Health Care.
 She completed a BA in English at St. Olaf College and worked as an Editorial Assistant in the Department of Surgery at UNC before returning to school to earn a BSN at UNC Chapel Hill’s School of Nursing.
 While a nursing student, she served as a Kate B. Reynolds extern in addition to working as a nursing assistant in the Jaycee Burn Center.
 After graduation, she continued to work for UNC Healthcare as an operating room nurse and earned CNOR certification.
 In 2016 she completed her MHA at the Gillings School of Public Health at UNC Chapel Hill.